 Air source underfloor heating is available throughout the property.

-The property sits close to a working farm and is set within a courtyard alongside The Smithy in the grounds of the main Farmhouse.
+The property sits close to a working farm and is set within a courtyard alongside another cottage in the grounds of the main farmhouse.
 The owners live nearby and are extremely happy to help guests with any questions or information regarding local amenities and activities.

 For several weeks through the summer months, small bats may roost in the roof rafters above the Dovecot and you may see them flying around the barn area.
 They are clean and harmless animals and they are not seen to pose any health risk.
 It is important to note that they are a protected species and their roosting areas are protected by law.
 Please contact us if you have any concerns.